Inspector General’s Statement on the Department’s Major Management and Performance Challenges

-This report is provided in accordance with the Reports Consolidation Act of 2000.1 Each year, the Office of Inspector General (OIG) for the Department of State (Department) identifies the most serious management and performance challenges facing the Department and provides a brief assessment of the Department’s progress in addressing those challenges.
+This report is provided in accordance with the Reports Consolidation Act of 2000.1 Each year, the Office of Inspector General (OIG) for the Department of State (Department) identifies the most significant management and performance challenges facing the Department and provides a brief assessment of the Department’s progress in addressing those challenges.

 Protection of people and facilities

-Oversight of contracts, grants, and foreign assistance
+Management and oversight of contracts, grants, and foreign assistance

 Information security and management